dij0s/PETAL/thesis/bachelor_thesis.typ

 Before profiling the municipality, it is essential to identify the different public datasources that are available.
 Throughout its federal and cantonal institutions, Switzerland provides a wide range of public data such as GeoAdmin#footnote("geo.admin.ch"), the geographic information platform of the Confederation which offers direct access to geospatial data and maps.

-The data originates from various offices commissioned by the Confederation:
+The data originate from various offices commissioned by the Confederation:
 - Swiss Federal Office of Energy (SFOE)
 - Federal Office for Spatial Development (ARE)
 - Federal Office of Topography (swisstopo)